PawanKushwhaha/Blood-Bank-Management-System/README.md

 Features :-

-User Registration: Both patients and donors can register by providing their personal details.
+User Registration: Both patients and donors can register by providing their personal details.<br>

-Search Functionality: Patients can search for donors using filters like location and blood group.
+Search Functionality: Patients can search for donors using filters like location and blood group.<br>

-Contact Information: Patients can view donor contact details and reach out to them directly.
+Contact Information: Patients can view donor contact details and reach out to them directly.<br>

-File Handling: All user data is managed using file handling in C++.
+File Handling: All user data is managed using file handling in C++.<br>

 Technologies Used :-

-Programming Language: C++
+Programming Language: C++<br>

-File Handling: Used for storing and retrieving user data
+File Handling: Used for storing and retrieving user data.<br>

 Usage :-

-Register as a Donor: Provide your name, address, blood group, and contact details.
+Register as a Donor: Provide your name, address, blood group, and contact details.<br>

-Register as a Patient: Provide your name, address, blood group, and contact details.
+Register as a Patient: Provide your name, address, blood group, and contact details.<br>

-Search for Donors: Use the search functionality to find donors based on your location and blood group.
+Search for Donors: Use the search functionality to find donors based on your location and blood group.<br>

-Contact Donors: View the contact details of matching donors and reach out to them directly.
+Contact Donors: View the contact details of matching donors and reach out to them directly.<br>

 Contributing :-

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Please fork the repository and create a pull request with your changes.<br>